Health

 – Choose the best place– Picking the right place to take your cat to the vet will depend on your individual situation.
 You might want to take your cat to their vet’s office, or you might be better off taking them to the vet while they’re in the car.

-See also How to Keep Cockroaches Away
+See also How to Use Bay Leaves for Cockroaches

 – Choose the best method– Veterinarians have many tricks up their sleeves to get cats to cooperate.
 Some have tried everything from putting them in a little box to putting them in a bag and pretending to take them to the vet.